 DevOps is not a thing or product.
 It’s a development method that requires the collaboration of your development team and your IT or operations team.
 In a DevOps environment, developers don’t just hand over their code to operations to be added to your infrastructure.
 The two teams work collaboratively on smaller builds and rely on automation to take the laborious work out of the process.
 Rather than having a separate development and production environment, the two environments are the same and the teams build and implement together.

 While moving towards a DevOps culture requires a transformation within your business and its culture, the benefits are that you can deploy new products and features faster.
-DevOps is more of a culture than it is a change in tools or software.
+It’s more of a culture than it is a change in tools or software.
 If you really want to transform your business and develop a DevOps culture, there are a few principles your team will need to incorporate.
 Use these eight strategies to help develop a strong, collaborative DevOps culture within your organization.

 Start at the top